roman-milk/roman-milk.github.io/the-milking-herd.md

  The excitement grew, as they all knew what was about to happen to them.
 She leant forward to greedily pull the feeding nozzle into her mouth and sucked on it.
 The cups holding her huge breasts began to throb.
 The inner cups pulled strongly on the nipples.
 Cheryl felt the vibrators start up eliciting an excited animal like grunt.

  The wonderful machine took her over.
 It had her whole body under its control.
 It would make her have a tremendous orgasm, and it would last for ages.
 It could keep her going, until it almost hurt.
 The feeling of contentment would last until the next time, and so it would begin, all over again.
-Report_Story #1